| Title: | R Interface to RESTful Web Services |

 Michael Lawrence

-object represents a value identified by a URI.
+The Media object represents a value identified by a URI.
 There

-subclass for each media type, such as
+is a Media subclass for each media type, such as

 “text/csv” or “application/xml”.
 Coercion methods (see

-) define mappings between Media
+setAs) define mappings between Media subclasses

 and R objects.
 The user does not usually need to access this